Workiva/over_react/lib/src/transformer/README.md

 }
 ```

-Note that we've annotated our component pieces with `@Factory`, `@Props`, and `@Component`.
+Note that we've annotated our component pieces with `@Factory()`, `@Props()`, and `@Component()`.
 These are what the transformer uses as hooks to find your component.

 Okay, so we've defined our component.
 Let's look at what the transformer does.

-First, implementations of the props/component classes are generated, since the classes we defined in our code have stubbed methods and don't have constructors.
+First, implementations of the props/component classes are generated, since the classes we defined in our code don't have constructors and inherit psuedo-abstract stubbed members.

 ```dart
 // Concrete props implementation.